mephi42/ctf/2023.09.16-SECCON_CTF_2023_Quals/kmemo/README.md

     new_page=new_page@entry=0x0) at /data/yutaro/CTF/misc/Playground/kernel/modules/memo/memo.c:55
 ```

-So we have a user-after-free.
+So we have a use-after-free.

 ## kmemo page tables